Baby On Board

 Your Cherished Baby

-This book lays out the nuts and bolts of the first two years your child’s life.
-It is the most critical time in their development.
+This book has bigger horizons.
+It’s about ‘SETTLING, SLEEP, SOLIDS, PLAY and TODDLERS.
+It lays out the nuts and bolts of the first two years of your child’s life.
+This is the most critical time in their development.
 What they learn now about love, relationships and their value in the world will last them a lifetime.
 According to Dr Howard Chilton, one of Australia’s most respected baby doctors, you cannot give your baby too much love.
 Drawing on his 35 years as a baby physician, Dr Chilton explains the science that proves what many of us instinctively know: the way we feed, hold play with and settle our babies is what determines the kind of adults they will become.

 Blog About Babies